pallets/flask/docs/errorhandling.rst

 -----------

 If the application runs in production mode (which it will do on your server) you won't see any log messages by default.
-Why that?
-Flask tries to be a zero-configuration framework and where should it drop the logs for you if there is no configuration.
-Guessing is not a good idea because chances are, the place it guessed is not the place where the user has the permission to create a logfile.
+Why is that?
+Flask tries to be a zero-configuration framework.
+Where should it drop the logs for you if there is no configuration?
+Guessing is not a good idea because chances are, the place it guessed is not the place where the user has permission to create a logfile.
 Also, for most small applications nobody will look at the logs anyways.